-The exceptional market environment experienced in the first six months of 2020 along with Flow Traders' own pricing, hedging and risk management capabilities translated into Net Trading Income (NTI) of €724.8 million (H1 2019: €117.0 million) - a record half for Flow Traders by some distance.
-We saw clear outperformance in all regions and across all asset classes as the levels of market activity were broad based in nature.
-Europe, our home market, contributed the most to our NTI which reflects that region's high level of flow visibility and counterparty and product coverage.
+Flow Traders recorded Net Trading Income (NTI) of €236.6 million (H1 2020: €724.8 million) reflecting a more normalized market environment as compared to the exceptional market circumstances seen in H1 2020.
+Europe, our home market, contributed the most to our NTI which reflects that region's high level of flow visibility and counterparty and product coverage as well as the fact that the growth business activities are typically located at our head office in Amsterdam.
 There was also significant contributions from the US and APAC.
-In this half, we were able to successfully leverage the recent investments made in the US and in fixed income.
+The disciplined execution of our strategic growth agenda meant that investments we have made are yielding meaningful returns.

-On the cost side, we maintained a firm discipline on costs with fixed operating expenses amounting to €54.7 million in the first six months of 2020 (H1 2019: €47.3 million).
+On the cost side, we maintained a firm discipline on costs with fixed operating expenses amounting to €58.9 million in the first six months of 2021 (H1 2020: €54.7 million).

 The main drivers of the increase in fixed expenses were technology investments to support diversification initiatives and efficiency improvements as well as new hires.
-There was also €1.5 million of additional one-off expenses in H1 2020 relating to the activation of the business continuity plan.
-Variable compensation has increased to €205.8 million which reflects the overall financial performance of the business during the first half.
+There was €1.3 million of non-recurring expenses in H1 2021 (H1 2020: €1.5 million), as we continued to incur costs in relation to the ongoing COVID-19 pandemic.
+Variable compensation reduced to €58.1 million in H1 2021 (H1 2020: €205.9 million) which reflects the overall financial performance of the business during the first half.

-Given these income and cost dynamics, Flow Traders demonstrated strong operational leverage with an EBITDA margin of 64% (H1 2019: 41%) and EBITDA of €464.3 million (H1 2019: €47.7 millon).
-Ultimately, we recorded a Net Profit for H1 2020 of €375.3 million (H1 2019: €33.0 millon) with an EPS of €8.25 (H1 2019: €0.71).
-The interim FY20 dividend has been set at €4.00 per share (interim FY19 dividend: €0.35).
+Given these income and cost dynamics, Flow Traders demonstrated strong operational leverage once again with an EBITDA margin of 51% (H1 2020: 64%) and EBITDA of €119.6 million (H1 2020: €464.3 million).
+Ultimately, we recorded a Net Profit for H1 2021 of €90.2 million (H1 2020: €375.3 million) with a basic EPS of €2.05 (H1 2020: €8.25).
+The interim FY21 dividend has been set at €1.00 per share (interim FY20 dividend: €4.00 per share).

-From a capital perspective, our own funds requirement increased to €201 million as at 30 June 2020 compared to €150 million as at 31 December 2019.
-This is due to the increased level of trading activity as well as elevated levels of market and operational risk given the market circumstances.
-Overall, we maintained a strong capital position with €255 million of excess capital at the end of the half
+From a capital perspective, the new IFR/IFD prudential regime finally came into force on 26 June 2021.
+The initial impact has been broadly neutral as lower capital requirements have been partially offset by growth in business activities which are more capital intensive.
+Our own funds requirement increased to €271 million as at 30 June 2021 compared to €218 million as at 31 December 2020.
+This is due to the nature of the overall trading book at this point in time.
+Overall, we maintained a strong capital position with €178 million of excess capital at the end of the half-year.